dapr/blog/daprblog/content/posts/2021/autonavi/index.md

 {{< imgproc autonavi-faas-runtime.png Resize "1500x" >}}{{< /imgproc >}}

-The multi-language (C++/Node.js/Go/Java) FaaS runtime uses Dapr SDKs to make middleware related requests to the Dapr sidecar via gRPC, the Dapr sidecars leverage Alibaba middleware components to make requests to the middleware services and sends a callback to the FaaS runtime when a response is returned.
+In our Dapr sidecar, we have developed our custom components to support our RPC framework and other infrastructure such as our own KV-Store, config server.
+The multi-language (C++/Node.js/Go/Java) FaaS runtime uses Dapr SDKs to make requests to the Dapr sidecar via gRPC, the Dapr sidecars make requests to our backend services or make requests to infrastructures such as redis, mysql, MQ. and sends a callback to the FaaS runtime when a response is returned.

 In practice we are still using Dapr in an experimental way.
 Currently RSocket broker serves as a fallback in case failures with Dapr.
 Having a fallback is always a best practice when adopting a new technology.